 The immunogenic and nonallergenic MHC class II epitopes were further tested for their ability to induce IL-10.
-Most of MHC class II epitopes were predicted to induce IL-10 including S53-64DLFLPFFSNVTW, S52-N344-355PNFKDQVILLNK $N^{305-}$ QDLFLPFFSNVT, AQFAPSASAFFG, ORF1a1188-1199SSFLEMKSEKQV, since they are expected to induce T helper cell response that subsequently activates B-cells, macrophage and cytotoxic T-cells.
+Most of MHC class II epitopes were predicted to induce IL-10 including S53-64DLFLPFFSNVTW, S52-N344-355PNFKDQVILLNK QDLFLPFFSNVT, 316AQFAPSASAFFG, ORF1a1188-1199SSFLEMKSEKQV, since they are expected to induce T helper cell response that subsequently activates B-cells, macrophage and cytotoxic T-cells.
 Selected epitopes of MHC-I and MHC-II also showed good docking results with representative MHC alleles (HLA-A\11-01 and HLA DRB1\04-01 allele), which indicate that they could react well with their target MHC to induce an immune response.14 HLA-A\11:01 is a predominant MHC-I allele in Asia and found in East and Southeast Asia which is associated with SARS-CoV-2 infection.
 These alleles have been linked to immune responses in upper respiratory tract infections, the influenza vaccination process and the novel coronavirus infection.
-Likewise, the HLA DRB1 \04-01 allele which is found in many Caucasians and Saudi Arabians is also associated with immune responses to COVID-19.
-Both of these alleles have been widely used and are most commonly used as representatives of the MHC-I and MHC-II alleles to assess the possible interaction of COVID-19 vaccine design and vaccine design for other viruses.
+47,48 Likewise, the HLA DRB1 \04-01 allele which is found in many Caucasians and Saudi Arabians is also associated with immune responses to COVID-19.
+49,50 Both of these alleles have been widely used and are most commonly used as representatives of the MHC-I and MHC-II alleles to assess the possible interaction of COVID-19 vaccine design and vaccine design for other viruses.
+7,14,30,44

 In activation of the immune response, MHC-II or helper T cell epitopes could also overlap and activate B cells.
 Apart from overlapping helper T cells, B cells can also act as antigen presenting cells, that could recognize, process and present peptide antigens to effector immune cells.
 Therefore, the prediction of B cell epitopes is also absolutely necessary.
 In this study, we found that the small peptides produced in prediction B cell epitopes are antigenic, non-allergenic and non-toxic.
 This situation allows for the activation of immune cells, and ultimately the B cells themselves.
-This finding suggested activation of antibodies, memory B cells and memory T cells.41,44,46,51-53
+This finding suggested activation of immune system cells could produce the formation of antibodies, memory B cells and memory T cells.
+41,44,46,51-53